Goonscripts/GoonScripts-StoreRobberySystem/README.md

 Work in Progress.
 Try if you want

-1 store to rob at the moment
+Stores to rob at the moment (Grove Street)

+Currently no blips

 You need Mythic-Notify